 As you can see, it’s dead easy.
 Now you know how to rename files and folders quickly and easily without installing any extra software.

-When trying to rename doesn’t work
+When renaming doesn’t work

 The other common problem is user access rights or file attribute settings.
 But that’s something for another article in itself.

 If you have a backup copy of it somewhere, you also have the option to delete it.
-But please make sure that you have a backup copy first, before even considering this idea.
+But please make sure that you have a backup copy first before even considering this idea.

 When it comes to having to rename a bunch of files, I would recommend a freeware application called ReNamer.
 Simply download and install it to set rules for a batch of files.